East London is home to some of the most amazing food, from mouth-watering pizza to awe-inspiring sushi, our local’s guide has you covered.

 LAHPET

-One of the only Burmese restaurants in London, its name means fermented tealeaves, and you’ll spot more than a few dishes embracing them on this exciting menu.
+One of the few Burmese restaurants in London, its name means fermented tealeaves, and you’ll spot more than a few dishes embracing them on this exciting menu.
 From the deliciously bitter Lahpet Sour infused with gin, Campari and fermented tea leaves to the restaurant’s signature tea leaf salad – with a fried mix of broad beans, butter beans and split peas – you’ll soon find a new way to get your caffeine buzz.
 Homemade shan tofu fritters, made onsite from split peas are crisp on the outside but melt in the middle.
 Try the steamed balachaung buns with fried onions, shrimp and garlic, served with a sweet chilli juice.
 With ingredients imported from Myanmar, intricate details and plenty of flavour – Lahpet offers the perfect insight to Burmese cuisine and purse-friendly prices.

 58 Bethnal Green Road, London E1 6JW